wwoast/moin-chess/README.md

 ## Current Limitations
 To change the moves in a "Chess Game" tag, you currently need to change the "Game ID" you use.
 This is protection against a "Game ID" getting redefined elsewhere in the wiki.
-New versions of Moin Chess may remove this limitation.
+New versions of Moin-Chess may remove this limitation.

 ## Installation